Guide to the qualified small employer HRA (QSEHRA)

 What are the benefits of a QSEHRA?

-All QSEHRA reimbursements are free of payroll taxes for the organization and its employees.
-Reimbursements can be free of income tax for employees with health insurance that provides minimum essential coverage (MEC).
-These tax-free reimbursements mean employees don’t need to report QSEHRA allowances as taxable income on their W-2s.
+All QSEHRA reimbursements for qualifying expenses are free of payroll taxes for the organization and its employees.
+Reimbursements are also free of income tax for employees as long as they have insurance with minimum essential coverage (MEC).
+These tax-free reimbursements mean you don’t need to report QSEHRA allowances as taxable income on their W-2s.
 Instead, you enter them as a tax-free amount.

 No minimum contribution requirements or participation limits

 Unlike traditional benefits, the QSEHRA has no minimum contribution limits, so you can offer the benefit to your employees even with a small budget.
 Instead, the IRS caps maximum annual contributions.
 For 2024, small businesses may offer up to $6,150 to self-only employees and up to $12,450 to employees with families.